effe1209/ProjectML_Course/README.md

 You can costomization the search space of hyperparameter by modify `CONFIGURATIONS` dictionary.
 - **Log:** To print the the loss at each epoch: `print_epochs=False` in `trainer.train()`
-- **Plot:** To generate and print the plot of loss curves: `plot_epochs=True` in `trainer.train()` **!Warning**: enabling the print of plot during grid search will slow down the execution and the output contains too many graphs.
+- **Plot:** To generate and print the plot of loss curves: `plot_epochs=True` in `trainer.train()`

 ### Dataset Structure
 #### Monk